catinella/HILO/firmware/README.md

 ### 2.1 Dataflow description:
 Please, consider the logic scheme stored in the ../PCB/README file.
-The HILO can function in two different ways: scheduled-mode and realtime-mode.
+The HILO can function in two different ways: scheduled-mode and interactive-mode.

 - In the first one, the user have to prepare a test's recipit and send it via REST API to the HILO_interface component.
 Then it will instructs the HILO_engine on the step iw will have to follow to perform the test correctly.
 At the end of